-Following is a broad outline of the hearings process.
+Following is a broad outline of Virginia ABC's hearings processes.
 For questions or additional information, contact the Hearings, Appeals and Judicial Services Division at (804) 213-4444.

-The mission of the Hearings, Appeals and Judicial Services Division is to provide a fair and unbiased forum to resolve ABC administrative violations.
-Generally, three different actions generate the need for an ABC hearing:
+The mission of the Hearings, Appeals and Judicial Services Division is to provide a fair and unbiased forum to resolve ABC alleged administrative violations.

 2. The case is docketed.

 A docket is the official schedule of hearings pending before a Virginia ABC hearing officer.
 In the letter sent by Virginia ABC to initiate the charge resolution process, the licensee will be notified of the date scheduled for a potential (i.e., if neither the consent nor the negotiation processes resolves the matter) hearing (3 VAC 5-10-140